 There are many different types of personal injury cases.
 Each state has laws governing the various types of personal injury cases and how long an injured person has to file a lawsuit before the courts.
 The time limit varies from state to state.
 North Carolina is no exception.

 According to N.C.G.S.§1-52 (16), the general rule for filing a negligence action or personal injury case in North Carolina is three (3) years from the date of the accident.
-That means that if a person was involved in an auto-accident on February 1, 2018, that person has until February 1, 2021 to file a lawsuit for their personal injury claim.
-It does not matter if the person is still receiving medical treatment for their accident-related injuries or have not settled with the at-fault driver’s insurance company.
-This is an extremely important deadline that most North Carolina auto-accident victims are not aware of.
+That means that if a victim was injured on February 1, 2018, that person has until February 1, 2021 to file a lawsuit for their personal injury claim.
+It does not matter if the person is still receiving medical treatment for their accident-related injuries or are currently in negotiations with the at-fault party’s insurance company.
+This is an extremely important deadline that most North Carolina accident victims are not aware of.

-However, there are some exceptions to the general three (3) year NC Car Accident Injury Statute of Limitations.
-This general rule does not apply to minor aged auto-accident victims or disabled victims by mental incompetence or insanity.
-It is also important to note that other personal injury cases such as medical malpractice, wrongful death, and NC workers’ compensation have different statutory deadlines for filing suit.
+However, there are some exceptions to the general three (3) year NC Personal Injury Statute of Limitations.
+This general rule does not apply to minor aged car accident victims or disabled victims by mental incompetence or insanity.
+It is also important to note that other personal injury cases such as medical malpractice, wrongful death claims, and NC workers’ compensation have different statutory deadlines for filing suit.

-If you have been injured in a NC car accident which was not your fault, you need to take action as soon as possible to protect your rights.
-We represent car accident victims in Raleigh, Durham , Rocky Mount , Wilson , Smithfield , Louisburg , Chapel Hill , Roanoke Rapids and surrounding areas in North Carolina.
+If you have been injured in a NC car accident or other personal injury case which was not your fault, you need to take action as soon as possible to protect your rights.
+Our personal injury attorney represents car accident and personal injury victims in Raleigh , Fayetteville, Louisburg, Durham , Rocky Mount , Wilson , Smithfield , Louisburg , Chapel Hill , Roanoke Rapids and surrounding areas in North Carolina.
 Give us a call today for a free case evaluation, (919) 615-3095!